bobbymccullough/AmbientWeather-Integration/README.md

 Ambient Weather's API wrapper (owise1 / ambient-weather-api);

-Ambient Weather API and Application Key;
+Ambient Weather API and Application Key (available from https://www.ambientweather.com/api.html);

 TrueSight Intelligence User Login;

-TrueSight Intelligence API Token
+TrueSight Intelligence API Token (available from TrueSight Intelligence/Account/Product Security)

-Place PWS2TSIFeed.js in folder under "node_modules" after installing the wrapper
+Place PWS2TSIFeed.js in any/a folder under "node_modules" after installing the wrapper

-You may modify the metrics collected as described in the comments.
+You may modify the metrics collected as described in the comments of the JS file.

 usage:
 node PWS2TSIFEED